Karl-Philippe/Catheter_Robot_Control/README.md

 Notes:

 - These are hardware-in-the-loop scripts (not unit tests).
+Only `guidewire_panel.py` runs without the robot.
 - `test/test_translation.py` and `test/test_rotation.py` append results into `test/data/*.csv`.
+- All paths in these scripts are relative to the repository root, so run them from there.

 ---

-## 9) Troubleshooting
+## 11) Troubleshooting

 ### No motion / only clamp works

 - Ensure robot UI UDP dialog is **Start**-ed.
 - Ensure you’re targeting a channel that supports rotation (vendor doc: rotation typically channel 2 and 3).
-- Make sure channel selection in UI matches your script’s `CH`.
+- Make sure channel selection in UI matches your script’s `CH` (or `CH_GUIDE` / `CH_CATH`).

+### Replay rotates far too slowly (nearly constant slow spin)

+Symptom: every step commands roughly the same small rotation regardless of the log.

+Cause: the log is being read as deg/s when it is rad/s.
+Check that `assume_units="rad"` in `dual_control.py` and `ASSUME_UNITS = "rad"` in `guidewire_panel.py`.
+See §5.3.

+### `Missing column '<name>' in log header`

+The log header doesn't contain one of the four required columns.
+Check the first line of your log against §5.2 — the parser matches names exactly and is whitespace-separated.

+### Replay runs but far fewer steps than the log has rows

+Expected.
+Rows are decimated onto the `dt_target` grid using `wall_time` (§5.4).
+The panel uses `DT_TARGET = 0.2` while the robot uses `DT = 0.1`, so the video shows about half the steps the robot executes.

 ### No telemetry